 MySpace admits to using “cookies,” but takes no ownership for cookies designed and placed by third-party companies.
 While you can choose to block cookies, you might lose access to games and features that you use most often.

 MySpace is very clear that it has the right to disclose your personal information without giving you a choice if there is a legal reason to so.
 While the statement is pretty lega-leese, it basically states that if the police come a-knockin’, they will provide all of your data without asking or telling you.
 This is great if you are a parent and suspect someone is posing as a teenager but is really some sick dude.
 It can be alarming if you are a teenager thinking you are being funny by posting degrading and slanderous comments about your teachers.

 MySpace offers tips to its users and devotes a lot of time, space, and money to the issue of safety.
 MySpace Safety Tips is the overall topic, and Safety Setting tips from MySpace is more specific.
 Specific Tips for parents can be found in the section called Tips for Parents.

 The recent article about a convicted Facebook killer raises a lot of questions about the safety of Facebook.
 But, again, the same thing could have easily happened in MySpace or AIM.
 Since Facebook seems to have more current users, it isn’t surprising that sick people are drawn to it to find prey.
-The demographics and user statistics are interesting to read, as well.
+The demographics and are interesting to read, as well.